 Honors students should be actively pursuing their degrees, taking classes and earning credits.
 As members of the Honors Program, students must continue to earn Honors credit on a regular basis.
-Honors students are also expected to enroll in the Honors section of a course if available.
+Honors students are expected to enroll in the Honors section of a course when available.

 In order to graduate with an Honors degree, students must complete a minimum of 30 Honors credits.
-Students must complete at least 6 Honors credits each year to retain the privileges of membership in the Honors Program.
+Students must complete a minimum of 6 Honors credits each year to retain the privileges of membership in the Honors Program.
 However, students can and should complete Honors credits at a faster pace.
-NOTE - In order to reach the required 30 Honors credits and graduate in four years with an Honors degree, Honor students must complete more than the minimum 6 Honors credits per academic year.
+NOTE - In order to reach the required 30 Honors credits and graduate in four years in the Honors Program, Honor students must complete more than the minimum 6 Honors credits per academic year.

 In order to remain in the Honors program, Honors students must maintain a cumulative G.P.A of 3.25 or higher.
 To receive Honors credit for an Honors course, Honors students must earn at least a B- in the course.

 All Honors Students must participate in Honors advisement at least once each academic year.
 First-year students and seniors (90+ total credits) must meet with an Honors advisor in the fall semester; sophomores (30-59 total credits) and juniors (60-89 total credits) are required to meet with an Honors advisor each spring.
 Only after an Honors student is advised by an Honors advisor will the student be cleared for priority registration.
 The Honors advising process is designed to advise students on their academic progress in Honors.
 Students should be aware of their responsibilities as an advisee.

 Students should contact and regularly keep in touch with the Honors Program.

 Students should make appointments early and keep appointments, or call to change or cancel appointments.

 Students should come to appointments prepared and with specific questions in mind.

 Students should have met or scheduled an appointment with major advisors.